Home

 Tips: Always check your clasps before starting your project.
 Fasten the clasp and its end together first to make sure that both parts work properly.
 You do not want to finish a bracelet or necklace and after attaching clasps, found that the clasps do not lock properly.
 Imagine the frustration of having to take off all the beads from the wire, and start all over right from the beginning.

-The top picture shows the round clasp and the picture at the bottom of this page shows the other bit of the clasp.
+The picture at the top shows the round clasp and the picture on the left here shows the other bit of the clasp.

 First, fold your wire into half and insert the folded end into the loop of the clasp.